-“In order for their eggs to survive, turtles must find just the right spot for their nests,” said District ecologist Dan Thompson.
-“Some turtles must travel up to a mile to find the right conditions.”
+“For their eggs to survive, turtles must find just the right spot for their nests,” said District ecologist Dan Thompson.
+“Some turtles must travel up to a mile to find the right conditions,” so adult females looking for nesting sites can cross roads a good distance from bodies of water.

-Despite their hard shells, turtles cannot protect themselves from vehicles they may encounter on the way.
+Despite their hard shells, turtles cannot protect themselves from vehicles they encounter on the way.
 The loss of one adult turtle can be significant because at least 90 percent of adults must survive each year to sustain a population.
+If the rate drops below this number the population will be in decline.

 For instance, if a 30-year-old female Blanding’s turtle

-dies, it’s more than the demise of one individual.
+dies, it’s more than the loss of one individual.
 A Blanding’s turtle can lay a dozen or more eggs each year and live to be 70 or 80, so the loss of that one female can mean 500 fewer eggs for the overall population.
+Since hatchlings have low survival rates, adults are needed to ensure enough young are produced to sustain the population.

 “Turtles are not able to move quickly to avoid a car, so it’s up to drivers to avoid hitting them,” Thompson said.
-“Horns and flashing lights don’t faze them, so it’s up to attentive drivers to be aware and try to avoid hitting these animals.”
+“Car horns and flashing lights will have no effect on turtles; they simply can’t move any faster to get out of the way.
+Drivers need to pay attention and do what they can to avoid hitting these animals.”

 Motorists can avoid turtles simply by following the rules of the road.
-Focus on driving, don’t speed, and leave plenty of room between cars so turtles can be seen.
+Focus on driving, don’t speed or tailgate, and stay off your phone.
+Leave plenty of room between cars so turtles can be seen.
 Drivers should never place themselves or others in danger by stopping abruptly on busy roads.

 DuPage County is home to a variety of native turtle species